lukee11/Pandas/README.md

 ### This repository is to evaluate the performance of different algorithmic, hedge, and mutual fund portfolios against the S&P TSX 60 Index.

-DataFrames were cleaned, sorted and combined into a single DataFrame.
+Data was cleaned, sorted and combined into a single DataFrame.

 Quantitative analysis performed on the data to measure:
 * performance